ionic-team/capacitor/site/docs-md/getting-started/index.md

 This will create a very simple starting app with no UI library that you should nuke before starting your own app.

-## Using Capacitor Starter with Ionic Framework

-Integration into the Ionic CLI is coming soon.

-For now, create a new ionic app using `ionic start`, then follow the steps above to add Capacitor to an existing web app (in this case, your new Ionic app).

 ## Where to go next